melina-thegarza/udp-chat-app/README.md

 ## KNOWN BUGS
 - Issue: The ">>> " prompt sometimes starts a new line when prompting for user input, and it is not always displayed at the bottom of the console, waiting for input.
+However, it still takes in the correct commands and behaves as expected, as shown below.

 ex.